 We are simply evolving with our subscriber base to remain competitive in today’s market.
 More readers are consuming content digitally; our digital audience is big and continuing to grow.
 This change allows us to provide our readers the most up-to-date and latest coverage, including local news, sports coverage and scores, investigative reporting and much more.
 Our readers are following us and reading us digitally, and that is how they want to consume our content.

 We will continue to cover our community like only we can.
 We aren’t changing our mission, just our distribution to meet our audience’s desires.

 We are not eliminating any reporter or editor positions from our newsroom.
 This move gives us a better chance to enhance our local coverage as we are able to track what our readers are most interested in, an advantage that digital news organizations have over print newsrooms.

 It only gets better.
 With less deadline pressure than we have for the print edition, we will be able to publish more updated results, with more video and more photo galleries.
-And we will publish our annual football section as we always have.

 They are not going away; we will continue to publish them in print and e-Editions.
 And we may consider adding more to our e-Editions in the future.

 No, we will continue to publish free email newsletters, making access to our digital articles easier for readers.
 We also continually are studying our readers’ interests and looking into ideas to create more free newsletters on different topics.